 Everyone in our group made it to the river without any problems.
 We took the Riverside Trail, but at one point the trail is closed to regular guests, so you need to have a ranger with you.
 You can get a look at the Chattahoochee trail map to see other Chattahoochee Bend hiking trails in the area.
-This review from Atlanta Trails. is of the Riverside Trail, but they also review other trails at the park.

 Be sure to bring plenty of water and snacks on the hike.
 We went in March and it wasn’t too hot, but in the summer, I imagine you’ll go through a lot more water.
 We stopped for a lunch we packed in with us at the end of the hike and before our paddle.

 The paddle was my husband’s favorite part.
 It was an easy trip, as the current was flowing with us.
-We did hit a small area of ‘rapids’ but it was more of a fast trickle vs. any real rapids.
+We did hit a small area of ‘rapids’, but it was more of a fast trickle vs. any real rapids.

 At the end of the paddle, we were back at the day use parking lot where our cars were located and all we did was hop out of the kayaks.
 Joe and Erin, the ranger, handled everything else.

 Other Programs at Chattahoochee Bend State Park

 The Hooch Hike and Paddle is only one of several programs at the park.
 Check the Chattahoochee Bend State Park website for the latest events, and to register.
 The park’s popular and regular events regularly sell out, so check back often.

 Joe told us they often have cancellations the week before events.
 Someone cancelled the Hike and Paddle the night before our trip, which is a shame because it was too late to contact the wait list of people.
 That said, if you are willing to take a chance, you MIGHT be able to get in last minute if someone cancelled late.
 Here are some other popular events at Chattahoochee Bend State Park.